ChakravarthiChowdary/College-App/README.md

 ## Usage

-Login with StudentID: 148w1a0269@vrsec.com and password: testing Check results for the student ids 148w1a0261 to 148w1a0269
+Login with StudentID: 148w1a0269@vrsec.com and password: testing.
+Check results for the student ids 148w1a0261 to 148w1a0269 For VR-12 Results check the ids 168w1a0261 to 168w1a0269

 ## Contributing